COVID digest: Coronavirus deaths pass 6 million | DW | 07.03.2022

 Death rates remain high in Poland, Hungary, Romania and other Eastern European countries, and a number of remote Pacific islands that have up to now been spared contact with the virus are seeing their first outbreaks, fueled by the highly contagious omicron variant.

-The figure of 6 million is considered by many experts to be an undercount partly in view of poor recordkeeping and testing in many parts of the world.
+The figure of 6 million is considered by many experts to be only a partial count, partly in view of poor record-keeping and testing in many parts of the world.
 There are also deaths that are only indirectly attributable to the pandemic, such as those of people with treatable diseases who could not receive care because hospitals were overfilled.

 An analysis of excess deaths, seen by many as a better measure of the deadly impact of the pandemic, has been made by a team at The Economist.
 It estimates that the number of COVID-19 deaths is between 14 million and 23.5 million.